Neanderthal behavior: Clothes

-Nonetheless, as opposed to the bone sewing-needles and stitching awls assumed to have been in use by contemporary modern humans, the only known Neanderthal tools that could have been used to fashion clothes are hide scrapers, which could have made items similar to blankets or ponchos, and there is no direct evidence they could produce fitted clothes.
-Indirect evidence of tailoring by Neanderthals includes the ability to manufacture string, which could indicate weaving ability, and a naturally-pointed horse metatarsal bone from Cueva de los Aviones, Spain, which was speculated to have been used as an awl, perforating dyed hides, based on the presence of orange pigments.
-Whatever the case, Neanderthals would have needed to cover up most of their body, and contemporary humans would have covered 80–90%.
+As opposed to the bone sewing-needles and stitching awls found in Cro-Magnon sites, the only known Neanderthal tools that could have been used to fashion clothes are hide scrapers.
+These could have been used to make items similar to blankets or ponchos, and there is no direct evidence they could produce fitted clothes.
+Indirect evidence of tailoring by Neanderthals includes the ability to manufacture string, which could indicate weaving ability, and a naturally-pointed horse metatarsal bone from Cueva de los Aviones, Spain, which was speculated to have been used as an awl to perforate dyed hides, based on the presence of orange pigments.
+Whatever the case, Neanderthals would have needed to cover up most of their body, and Cro-Magnons would have covered 80–90%.

-Since human/Neanderthal admixture is known to have occurred in the Middle East, and no modern body louse species descends from their Neanderthal counterparts (body lice only inhabit clothed individuals), it is possible Neanderthals (and/or humans) in hotter climates did not wear clothes, or Neanderthal lice were highly specialised.
+Since modern human/Neanderthal admixture is known to have occurred in the Middle East, and no modern body louse species descends from their Neanderthal counterparts (body lice only inhabit clothed individuals), it is possible Neanderthals (and/or modern humans) in hotter climates did not wear clothes, or Neanderthal lice were highly specialised.

 Seafaring

-Remains of Middle Palaeolithic stone tools on Greek islands indicate early seafaring by Neanderthals in the Ionian Sea possibly starting as far back as 200–150 thousand years ago.
-The oldest stone artefacts from Crete date to 130–107 thousand years ago, Cephalonia 125 thousand years ago, and Zakynthos 110–35 thousand years ago.
-The makers of these artefacts likely employed simple reed boats and made one-day crossings back and forth.
-Other Mediterranean islands with such remains include Sardinia, Melos, Alonnisos, and Naxos (although Naxos may have been connected to land), and it is possible they crossed the Strait of Gibraltar.
+There are claims of Neanderthal seafaring activity.
+Remains of Middle Palaeolithic stone tools on Greek islands have been alleged to indicate early seafaring by Neanderthals in the Ionian Sea possibly starting as far back as 150,000 to 200,000 years ago.
+The oldest stone artefacts from Crete date to 107,000 to 130,000 years ago, Cephalonia 125,000 years ago, and Zakynthos 35,000 to 110,000 years ago.
+The makers of these artefacts may have employed simple reed boats and made one-day crossings back and forth.
+Other Mediterranean islands with such early remains include Sardinia, Melos, Alonnisos, and Naxos (although Naxos may have been connected to land).
+If they could cross major waterbodies, it is possible they crossed the Strait of Gibraltar.
 If this interpretation is correct, Neanderthals' ability to engineer boats and navigate through open waters would speak to their advanced cognitive and technical skills.

+British archaeologist Cyprian Broodbank finds most of the evidence unconvincing.
+He considers Cephalonia the most convincing, and Neanderthals may have made brief visits to small islands.
+There are no British Neanderthal fossils dating to when the region was probably an island, only when it was likely connected to the continent.